 A stay in the payment of damages is not irreparable harm because the Developer is entitled to interest from the date of the taking, should it prevail.
 City of North Las Vegas v.
 5th & Centennial, 130 Nev.
 619, 624, 331 P.3d 896, 899 (2014).
-Moreover, the Developer will receive the statutory rate of interest on any Judgment, if upheld.
+Moreover, the Developer will receive the statutory interest rate on any Judgment, if upheld.
 NRS 17.130.
 A delay in payment of money where interest accrues is not irreparable harm because it can be adequately remedied by compensatory damages.
 See Dixon v.
 Thatcher, 103 Nev.
 414, 415, 742 P.2d 1029, 1029 (1987).

 Moreover, the Developer's actions indicate it is only out for money.
-Nearly 18 months ago, this Court affirmed the City's approval of the Developer's project to construct 435 luxury condominiums on the 17-Acre Property after that approval was reversed by the district court.
+Nearly 18 months ago, this Court affirmed the City's approval of the Developer's luxury condominium project on the 17-Acre Property after that approval was reversed by the district court.
 Case No. 75481, IV(0622-0629).
-Thereafter, the City notified the Developer that the order reinstating its approvals was final, and the deadline for the Developer to start construction was extended by two years.6 IV(0631-0636).
-The City also invited the Developer to resubmit the 133-acre applications, file a first application for the 65-Acre Property and a second application for the 35-Acre Property, all of which the Developer declined to do.
+Thereafter, the City notified the Developer that the order reinstating its approvals was final, and the deadline for the Developer to start construction was extended by two years.
+IV(0631-0636).
+The City also invited the Developer to resubmit the 133-acre applications and file a first application for the 65-Acre Property and a second application for the 35-Acre Property, all of which the Developer declined to do.
 IV(0673-0681).
-Rather than build, the Developer elected to pursue the City for money damages in all four Badlands lawsuits.
-See fn.
-5, supra.
+Rather than build, the Developer elected solely to pursue the City for money damages in all four Badlands lawsuits.